emaloney/MBDataEnvironment/README.md

 The *variable space* is where Mockingbird variable values are stored.

 Any native runtime object instance can be stored in the Mockingbird variable space.
-When an object is stored in the variable space, it is associated with a *variable name* and is then considered a *variable value*.
+When an object is stored in the variable space, it is associated with a *variable name* and is considered a *variable value*.

 In Objective-C, variable values can be exposed to the variable space using the keyed subscripting notation: